Naturally Daily

 Bottom Line

 World Health Organization (WHO) has recognized burnout as “one of the major diseases that afflict today’s employees” in its International Classification of Diseases (ICD).
-It is declared as an occupational health phenomenon.
+It is declared an occupational health phenomenon.

 Ignoring the possibility of burnout may hamper your life in the long run.
 It may cause disharmony in work and social lives, loss of appetite, lack of sleep, muscle cramp, type 2 diabetes, digestive problem, and so on.